merely-useful/py-rse/index.md

 \mainmatter

-# Introduction {#intro}
+# Welcome {.unnumbered}

 > It's still magic even if you know how it's done.
 >
 > --- Terry Pratchett\index{Pratchett, Terry}

-Software is now as essential to research as telescopes, test tubes, and reference libraries, which means that researchers need need to know how to build, check, use, and share programs.
+Software is now as essential to research as telescopes, test tubes, and reference libraries.
+This means that researchers *need* to know how to build, check, use, and share programs.
 However,
 most introductions to programming focus on developing commercial applications, not on exploring problems whose answers aren't yet known.
-Our goal is show you how to do that, both on your own and as part of a team.
+Our goal is to show you how to do that, both on your own and as part of a team.

 We believe every researcher should know